ahmedaziz17617/ahmedaziz17617.github.io/_pages/professionalExperience.md

         <li style="margin-bottom: 0px; margin-top: 0px;">Implemented more than 60 packages such as axios, Highcharts, googleRecaptcha and more</li>
          <li style="margin-bottom: 0px; margin-top: 0px;">Used mixpanel to track analytics for site monitoring and observe user behaviour</li>
     </ul>
-    <a style="" href="https://main.d2ijbpdrqizohe.amplifyapp.com/">Market Valuation Tool</a>
+    <a style="margin-bottom: 5px; margin-top: 5px;" href="https://main.d2ijbpdrqizohe.amplifyapp.com/">Market Valuation Tool</a>
-    <p style="margin-bottom: 5px; margin-top: 5px">This is a micro-site which automates the process of calculating market valutaions based on the input you provide.
+    <p style="margin-bottom: 5px; margin-top: 5px; font-size: 15px; color:grey;">This is a micro-site which automates the process of calculating market valutaions based on the input you provide.
 Hence saving resource time and improving team productivity</p>
     <ul style="margin-bottom: 5px; margin-top: 5px; row-gap:2px">
-        <li>Implemented the micro-site using the following tech-stack: Next JS + TypeScript, Redux Tool kit, Nest JS + Type ORM, Material UI, CSS and HTML</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">Implemented the micro-site using the following tech-stack: Next JS + TypeScript, Redux Tool kit, Nest JS + Type ORM, Material UI, CSS and HTML</li>
-        <li>Optimized code quality by using Airbnb Eslint rules with pre-commit scripts</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">Optimized code quality by using Airbnb Eslint rules with pre-commit scripts</li>
-        <li>Used material UI and media queries to implement a fully responsive design with integrated light and dark mode</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">Used material UI and media queries to implement a fully responsive design with integrated light and dark mode</li>
-        <li>Deployed on AWS Amplify</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">Deployed on AWS Amplify</li>
-        <li>Implemented pre-push linting checks to maintain code quality</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">Implemented pre-push linting checks to maintain code quality</li>
     </ul>
     <p>Intellia LLM</p>
-    <p style="margin-bottom: 5px; margin-top: 5px">Fine-tuned and trained an in house LLM to assist analysts in their day to day tasks such as market valuation, research and general in house company management.</p>
+    <p style="margin-bottom: 5px; margin-top: 5px; font-size: 15px; color:grey;">Fine-tuned and trained an in house LLM to assist analysts in their day to day tasks such as market valuation, research and general in house company management.</p>
     <ul style="margin-bottom: 5px; margin-top: 5px; row-gap:2px">
-        <li>We use Luna uncensored from Llama</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">We use Luna uncensored from Llama</li>
-        <li>The model is connected with Chroma DB which is loaded with LangChain</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">The model is connected with Chroma DB which is loaded with LangChain</li>
-        <li>ChromaDB maintains vectorized embeddings in the form of chunks.
+        <li style="margin-bottom: 0px; margin-top: 0px;">ChromaDB maintains vectorized embeddings in the form of chunks.
 This allows direct queries to obtain data that our LLM can present to the user in a readable form.</li>
-        <li>The model is fine tuned on internal use cases such as summary generation.</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">The model is fine tuned on internal use cases such as summary generation.</li>
-        <li>All of the above essentially allows the model to function as an AI analyst that helps the user throughout the portal in different use cases.</li>
+        <li style="margin-bottom: 0px; margin-top: 0px;">All of the above essentially allows the model to function as an AI analyst that helps the user throughout the portal in different use cases.</li>
     </ul>
     <div style="margin-bottom: 5px; display: flex; align-items: center;">
         <img src='/images/pw-favicon.png' width='20' height='20' style="margin-right: 5px;">